Our Timeline For Stress-Free Planning

 Get married and enjoy the moment!
 If you’ve carefully followed a detailed planning timeline, there’s no need to stress out on the big day.
 You’ve prepared and set yourself up for success!
 Be present and trust your vendor team to deal with any last-minute hiccups.

 With all of the planning and steps that go into your pre-wedding timeline, it might seem like the hard part is wrapped up as you tie the knot!
 That’s not entirely the case.
 There’s still a few things you’ll need to take care of after the wedding day.
-Of course, changing your name (if you choose to) is a task you’ll want to do after the wedding.
+This includes leaving reviews for your vendors.
+It’s a great way to thank them for a job well done, and can help them connect with other couples who may be a good match for their services.

 Lastly, submit your wedding to be featured on our blog!